mipranjal/Emotion-Music-Recommendation/README.md

 # Emotion-Music-Recommendation
-Recommending music based on your facial expressions using FER 2013 dataset and Spority api
+Recommending music based on your facial expressions using FER 2013 dataset and Spotify api

 # Project Description: